How to Heat a Greenhouse: Options, Costs, and What Really Works

 • Avoiding unnecessary temperature targets

 A lightly heated, well-insulated greenhouse often costs less to run than a poorly insulated one with a powerful heater.
+For most UK gardeners, reducing heat loss delivers bigger savings than upgrading heaters.

 ⚠️ Safety Considerations You Shouldn’t Ignore